uracilo/uracilo/README.md

 ## I'm a Husband, Developer, and Teacher!!

 - 🌱 I’m big fan of the dinosaurs!
-- 👯 I’m looking to collaborate with other data scientist and SRE
+- 👯 I’m looking to collaborate with other data scientist and SRE teams
 - 🥅 2021 Goals: Contribute in a one Open Source project

 ### Connect with me: